tum-cit-pl/precision-recovery-mixed-flowsens-benchmarks/README.md

     - Choosing your layout if suggested or clicking on `keyboard Settings` to set up another.

-- Verify the analyzer works by executing
+- Verify the analyzer works by
+    - (Navigating to the folder of the artifact (`~/precision-recovery-mixed-flowsens-benchmarks`))
     - `cd analyzer`
     - `make sanitytest` (it may run a few minutes)
     - Expected output: